Article

 BIMINI

 The second piece of this enclosure connects to the dodger's after edge with a zipper and a flap eliminates water flow.
 There are three rectangular windows on the bimini, allowing sail trim to be checked without opening a side curtain.
+The aft end of the bimini is located over the stern rail. since this is a gaff rig, there are no complications with the aft rigging stay since the running backstays are placed just forward of the coamings.
+For marconi rigged Flickas, the aft stay will present a problem for the aft bimini cross-bar.

 SIDE CURTAINS

 The port and starboard side of the Flicka are enclosed using two large curtains with large areas of clear vinyl.
 There are snaps along the edge which allow closing the curtain without using the zippers.
 Another set of snaps allow you to fold the curtain aft to leave the door open.
-One nice touch is the small cutouts next to the cleats that allow the docklines to be used without damaging the fabric over time.
-There are two small flaps that close the small opening.

 AFT CURTAINS

 The back of BEN MAIN, JR. is enclosed using two curtains which are divided along the centerline of the boat.
 Again, there are large vinyl windows allow for good vision and are contoured along the shape of the bimini.
 There is an open area along the base of both curtains, allowing room for the tiller.
-Again, there is a flap that encloses the area around the tiller and rudder to prevent airflow.
-Again, for the marconi Flickas out there, the shorter boom would create a problem for the traveler.

 While serveral windows have been replaced, the enclosure is still in service.
 It was built about ten years ago by Bill Buchbinder.
-He suggested that you seek out a good local canvas worker to build your dodger, bimini and enclosure.
-He said there isn't anything better than one product built just for your particular Flicka.
+Contact him at: Blue Water Sail & Canvas

 10531 East Carter Road